carepass/maven/README.md

 In order to use the CarePass Sync library the client application needs to start the OAuth 2 authentication work flow.
 The OAuth work flow has 2 main steps we should be interested in :
-- Step 1 - the first is the call to the *authorize* endpoint  by a request call to USER_APPLICATION_URL/login-carepass where the apiKey, the apiSecret and the return_uri are passed to retrieve the grant code which is seen in the section *Retrieving Grant Code* below.
+- **Step 1 -** the first is the call to the *authorize* endpoint  by a request call to **USER_APPLICATION_URL**/login-carepass where the apiKey, the apiSecret and the return_uri are passed to retrieve the grant code which is seen in the section *Retrieving Grant Code* below.
-- Step 2 - after receiving the access code other call is made to retrieve the access token by calling the *token* endpoint as seen in *Exchanging Grant Code for Access Token*.
+- **Step 2 -** after receiving the access code other call is made to retrieve the access token by calling the *token* endpoint as seen in *Exchanging Grant Code for Access Token*.

 ### Retrieving Grant Code